 Despite the name, retrograde menstruation has nothing to do with the relationship between zodiac signs and periods.
-It also sounds like a medical condition to be concerned about, but it’s actually quite common.
+It sounds like a medical condition to be concerned about, but it’s actually quite common and nothing to worry about.
 Read on to find out more about retrograde menstruation:

 What does retrograde menstruation mean?

 Retrograde menstruation is when period blood flows in the opposite direction.
 It moves towards the fallopian tube and into the pelvic cavity, instead of through the cervix and out the vagina.